tomwolfe/metamorphic-core/SPECIFICATION.md

 **Executive Summary:**

 The Adaptive Software Genesis Ecosystem (ASGE) is a transformative open-source platform (AGPLv3) designed to revolutionize software development through **ethical actionability, adaptive learning, and human-AI symbiosis.** As a community-driven passion project, it aims for exceptional software quality, efficiency, and ethical responsibility by synergistically combining advanced AI with human expertise.
 Envisioned for creating robust software, especially for complex, long-context tasks, ASGE prioritizes verifiable reliability, resource efficiency, and transparent ethical operations, aligning with frameworks like the **EU AI Act, GDPR, and COPPA.** **A key aspect of our methodology is an Iterative Grading Process, ensuring continuous quality improvement and verifiable software artifacts.
-To further enhance our development process, we are currently prioritizing the implementation of a "Markdown-Only Automation Workflow" side project, which is strategically crucial to significantly improve software quality AND accelerate our development cycles for the Metamorphic Ecosystem itself.
-A future enhancement will automate the interaction with the Coder LLM, further streamlining the development process.** Long-term sustainability is fostered through vibrant community contribution, resourceful operation, and a commitment to open knowledge.
-This document outlines the core design, architecture, high-level post-MVP roadmap, technical specifications, and KPIs for Version 1.0.
-While this specification details the long-term vision, the **current development focus is on delivering the Phase 1 MVP** as outlined in the main roadmap section – establishing the foundational configurable ethical analysis and basic code quality checking capability.
+We have successfully completed Phase 1.5, implementing a Markdown-Only Automation Workflow that automates the core Driver LLM loop (task selection, planning, agent invocation, file writing).** This strategic investment in our own development process significantly improves software quality AND accelerates our development cycles for the Metamorphic Ecosystem itself. **We are now focused on Phase 2 Iteration 2: Enhanced Agents & Knowledge Graph**, improving the intelligence of our core AI agents and deepening their integration with the Knowledge Graph.
+Long-term sustainability is fostered through vibrant community contribution, resourceful operation, and a commitment to open knowledge.
+This document outlines the core design, architecture, high-level roadmap, technical specifications, and KPIs for Version 1.0.

 **I. Foundational Design Principles:**